LifeScopeLabs/lifescopelabs.github.io/md/lifescope-voice.md

 		- "Show me [View Name]"
 		- "Add [Provider Name]"
 		- "What was the last thing I did?"
-		- "What did I to today?"
+		- "What did I do today?"
 		- "Tell me about [Person Name] and I"
 	- Voice Response
 		- "28 Events match your saved search"